 Ruby ./wpscan.rb –url http://192.168.0.10/ — enumerate p

-After running these enumerations we have got admin user name as “admin” and installed plugins list.
-We have made a file which contains Password list and run the brute force attack using Password Dictionary, as save a password containing file in a folder /pentest/web/wpscan and run following command to do brute force attack on password protected pages:
+After running these enumerations we have got admin username as “admin” and installed plugins list.
+We have made a file which contains Password list and runs the brute force attack using Password Dictionary, as save a password containing the file in a folder /pentest/web/wpscan and run the following command to do brute force attack on password protected pages:

 Ruby ./wpscan.rb –url http://192.168.0.10/ –wordlist pass.txt –username admin

-We have got the administration level access through this attack, means we have a full control over the WordPress installed system.
-After this test we have done HTTP-DoS attack for exploitation and used Armitage as well to identify further vulnerabilities to protect the server from attackers.
+We have got the administration level access through this attack, means we have a full control over the WordPress installed Website.
+After this test, we have done HTTP-DoS attack for exploitation and used Armitage as well to identify further vulnerabilities to protect the server from attackers.

 Penetration Test through Armitage

 After connecting to the Armitage in a BackTrack run this command to add host machines as one is Server and other is Windows XP Client machine for attack:

 msf > db_nmap –sT –Pn –T5 –o –open 192.168.0.10